dappcenter/bcw.js/README.md

 ## Contributing

 1. Fork repo and clone
+2. `yarn bootstrap`
-2. Submit PR with fork mode
+3. Submit PR with fork mode
-3. On your PR, submit a `/release` comment to release a beta version to test your package
+4. On your PR, submit a `/release` comment to release a beta version to test your package
-4. Once your PR is merged, the bot will automatically create a `release` PR, after the team member merges the PR, the publish process will be triggered automatically
+5. Once your PR is merged, the bot will automatically create a `release` PR, after the team member merges the PR, the publish process will be triggered automatically

 Tips: